Effective and Efficient Dropout for Deep Convolutional Neural Networks: Abstract

 \section{Abstract}

-Machine-learning-based data-driven applications have become ubiquitous, e.g., health-care analysis and database system optimization.
-Big training data and large (deep) models are crucial for good performance.
-Dropout has been widely used as an efficient regularization technique to prevent large models from overfitting.
-However, many recent works show that dropout does not bring much performance improvement for deep convolutional neural networks (CNNs), a popular deep learning model for data-driven applications.
-In this paper, we formulate existing dropout methods for CNNs under the same analysis framework to investigate the failures.
-We attribute the failure to the conflicts between the dropout and the batch normalization operation after it.
-Consequently, we propose to change the order of the operations, which results in new building blocks of CNNs.
-Extensive experiments on benchmark datasets CIFAR, SVHN and ImageNet have been conducted to compare the existing building blocks and our new building blocks with different dropout methods.
-The results confirm the superiority of our proposed building blocks due to the regularization and implicit model ensemble effect of dropout.
-In particular, we improve over state-of-the-art CNNs with significantly better performance of 3.17\%, 16.15\%, 1.44\%, 21.46\% error rate on CIFAR-10, CIFAR-100, SVHN and ImageNet respectively.
+Convolutional Neural networks (CNNs) based applications have become ubiquitous, where proper regularization is greatly needed.
+To prevent large neural network models from overfitting, dropout has been widely used as an efficient regularization technique in practice.
+However, many recent works show that the standard dropout is ineffective or even detrimental to the training of CNNs.
+In this paper, we revisit this issue and examine various dropout variants in an attempt to improve existing dropout-based regularization techniques for CNNs.
+We attribute the failure of standard dropout to the conflict between the stochasticity of dropout and its following Batch Normalization (BN), and propose to reduce the conflict by placing dropout operations right before the convolutional operation instead of BN, or totally address this issue by replacing BN with Group Normalization (GN).
+We further introduce a structurally more suited dropout variant \Dropout, which provides more efficient and effective regularization for deep CNNs.
+These dropout variants can be readily integrated into the building blocks of CNNs and implemented in existing deep learning platforms.
+Extensive experiments on benchmark datasets including CIFAR, SVHN and ImageNet are conducted to compare the existing building blocks and the proposed ones with dropout training.
+Results show that our building blocks improve over state-of-the-art CNNs significantly, which can be ascribed to the better regularization and implicit model ensemble effect.